sabob/kudu/README.md

 viewBeforeUnrender : called before view is removed from the dom. this event only occurs
-                     if the Controller.onRemove method returns true viewUnrender       : called after the controller's Ractive view has been removed from the DOM
+                     if the Controller.onRemove method returns true viewUnrender       : called after the controller's Ractive view has been removed from the DOM viewFail           : called when a view failed to create
 ```

 Global event options